Krewe of Orpheus: Membership

 The Krewe accepts members of either gender and any race or ethnicity, and quickly became one of New Orleans' largest, after it was founded in 1993.
 Ridership is open to dues paid members.
 Krewe of Orpheus was the first super krewe to include both men and women.

 Parade

-The Krewe of Orpheus parades on St. Charles Avenue and Canal Street on Lundi Gras (Fat Monday) - the day before Mardi Gras (Fat Tuesday).
-The parade ends inside the Convention Center where Orpheuscapade begins.
+The Krewe of Orpheus parades on the Uptown Route, including Napoleon Avenue, St. Charles Avenue and Canal Street on Lundi Gras (Fat Monday) - the day before Mardi Gras (Fat Tuesday).
+The parade ends inside the Ernest N. Morial Convention Center where Orpheuscapade begins.

 Krewe of Orpheus utilize flambeaux to light the parade route.